Managing PostgreSQL cluster hosts

 priority: Host priority relative to all other hosts. -

 configSpec.postgresqlConfig_<PostgreSQL_version>: PostgreSQL settings.
-Specify each setting on a separate line, separated by commas.See the method description for the list of PostgreSQL versions supporting this option.
+Specify each setting on a separate line, separated by commas.See the method description for the list of PostgreSQL versions available for the parameter.
 See PostgreSQL settings for descriptions and possible values of the settings.

 -